 Thanks to your smart meter’s continuous two-way dialogue between your household and your energy retailer, it can also help your distributor quickly identify if there are any faults in the service.
 This minimises downtime and helps streamline the reconnection process in the event of a blackout, ensuring your provider can get your power up and running again as quickly as possible.

-Smart meters can remotely perform some key tasks on behalf of your energy provider, such as connecting and disconnecting your energy when moving house.
-This makes moving house quicker, easier and cheaper, as your meter is read daily (which means you don’t need to wait weeks or months to change to a new retailer) and disconnection and reconnection fees have dropped from around $25 to between $5 and $8 due to smart meters, according to the Victorian Government.
+Smart meters can remotely perform some key tasks on behalf of your energy provider, such as connecting and disconnecting your energy when moving.
+This makes moving to a new home quicker, easier and cheaper, as your meter is read daily.
+It also means you can switch retailers sooner since you don’t need to wait weeks or months for the distributor to manually physically read the meter and transfer the account.

 With the introduction of the Australian Government’s Consumer Data Rights (CDR) in 2018, businesses must give customers better access to their transaction, usage and product data in a digital format (i.e. available through smart meters).
 The legislation also allows customers to have more control over the data that other businesses (i.e. energy providers) hold on their usage of products and services, with strong privacy safeguards and standards in place.

 Smart meters look similar to the older electricity meters you’re probably used to.
 While they’re similar in size, you’ll notice that most smart meters don’t have a dial and have a digital display.
 Of course, the exact appearance can vary between models and providers.